swiss-ai-center/a-guide-to-mlops/docs/part-2-move-the-model-to-the-cloud/chapter-8-reproduce-the-ml-experiment-in-a-cicd-pipeline.md

             run: dvc repro --pull --allow-missing
     ```

-    A few notes:

-    * Instead of running `dvc pull` and `dvc repro` separately, we can run them
-      together with `dvc repro --pull`.
-    * The `--allow-missing` flag allows DVC to skip downloading unnecessary files
-      that are not used in the repro step.
-For example, if the prepare step is already
-      cached, DVC will skip downloading the data again and will only download the
-      cached prepare step.

 === ":simple-gitlab: GitLab"

     At the root level of your Git repository, create a GitLab CI configuration file